-Money tree plants (Pachira aquatica) are some of the most popular tropical houseplants around.
-Aside from their beautiful foliage, money tree plants also have some impressive benefits spanning their ornamental value, feng shui uses, and their remarkable ability to help purify the air.
-In this article, I’ll explore some of the amazing uses and benefits of money tree plants.
+It’s a given that Money tree plants (Pachira aquatica) are pretty much guaranteed to bring you fame and fortune once you add one to your plant collection, but did you know they also offer a host of other benefits?
+Aside from their beautiful foliage, money tree plants have some impressive uses spanning their ornamental value, feng shui powers, and remarkable ability to help purify the air.
+Join me as I explore some of money tree plants’ amazing uses and benefits.

 11 Uses and Benefits of Money Tree Plants:

 1) Money Tree Plants Are Beautiful Indoor Trees

 Money tree plants are some of the most beautiful tropical houseplants you can add to your home.
 These indoor trees have glossy, palm-like leaves made up of several leaflets.
 Money tree plants also have smooth, attractive bark.

 When browsing for money tree plants, you may see some with twisted or braided trunks.
 These specimens are usually made up of two individual plants that have been intentionally shaped to create a unique look.

 2) Money Tree Plants Can Help Purify the Air